Ngāti Tūwharetoa

 Ngāti Tūwharetoa is an iwi descended from Ngātoro-i-rangi, the priest who navigated the Arawa canoe to New Zealand.
 The Tūwharetoa region extends from Te Awa o te Atua (Tarawera River) at Matatā across the central plateau of the North Island to the lands around Mount Tongariro and Lake Taupō.

 Tūwharetoa is the sixth largest iwi in New Zealand, with a population of 35,877 of the 2013 New Zealand census, and 40% of its people under the age of 15.
-The tribe consists of a number of hapu (subtribes) represented by 33 marae (meeting places).
+The tribe consists of a number of hapū (subtribes) represented by 33 marae (meeting places).
 The collective is bound together by the legacy of Ngātoro-i-rangi as epitomised in the ariki (paramount chief), currently Sir Tumu te Heuheu Tūkino VIII.

 In the 2013 New Zealand census 35,877 people identified as Ngāti Tūwharetoa.
 By the 2018 New Zealand census, there were at least 47,103 people identifying with the iwi, including 44,448 identifying with the Taupō branch, and 2,655 identifying with the Kawerau branch.

 History

 Early history

-Ngāti Tūwharetoa are descendants of the eponymous male warrior Tūwharetoa i te Aupouri.
-He was born as in Onepu (Kawerau) ca. 1300.
+Ngāti Tūwharetoa are descendants of the eponymous male warrior Tūwharetoa i te Aupōuri.
+He was born at Te Pare-o-te rawahirua at Otamarakau ca. 1300.

 The main tribal areas of his people are based from Te Awa o te Atua in Matatā to Tongariro.
 He gains his mana principally from the powerful tohunga and navigator Ngātoro-i-rangi who piloted the great waka Te Arawa from Hawaiki to Aotearoa and also the great navigator Toroa of the Mātaatua waka.
 Ngātoro-i-rangi was tricked onto the Te Arawa waka by the chief Tama-te-kapua as it was considered good luck to have him aboard.
 He was originally destined to travel aboard the Tainui waka.
 This greatly angered Ngātoro-i-rangi and his disdain and animosity of the Te Arawa chief led to his leaving the group soon after arrival.

 In Aotearoa they made landfall at Te Awa o Te Atua, and Ngātoro-i-rangi departed heading inland to Te Takanga i o Apa (Kawerau area), thence to Ruawahia there he encountered the monstrous Tama o Hoi and eventually reaching Taupō district where he climbed Mount Tauhara.
 From Tauhara, Ngātoro-i-rangi made his way to Tongariro with the intention of standing on its summit and thus claiming the district as his own.
 While climbing the mountain a powerful southerly wind whipped his face, icy gales chiselled the warmth from his body while the frozen volcano cut painfully into his feet eventually bringing him to his knees with cold.
-As Ngātoro-i-rangi lay dying he called to his sisters Kuiwai and Haungaroa in Hawaikii, to send fire to warm him, "Kuiwai e!
+As Ngātoro-i-rangi lay dying he called to his sisters Kuiwai and Haungaroa in Hawaiki, to send fire to warm him, "Kuiwai e!
 Haungaroa e!
 Ka riro au i te tonga!
 Tukuna mai he ahi!"
 (Oh Kuiwai!
 Oh Haungaroa!
 I am seized by the cold south wind!
 Send fire to me!)